zNeill/cs50-pset2/readme.md

 ## vigenere.c
 Enter a single word as a command line argument, then enter a string.
 The string you enter will be "encrypted" using a givenere cypher, whereby each letter in your string will be moved n places, where n is based on each letter in the word you provided as a command line argument.

+# What did I learn?
+This excercise, in additon to reinforcing my procedural programming skills (and knowledge of C), was actually very eye opening as it greatly increased my awareness of the challenges of cryptography.
+As part of the reading and supplemental material for this course, I also learned RSA works, thus broadening my understanding of the underlying security challenges of modern programming.